brentlintner/linus/README.md

 ### Cleaning Up

-To clean up your project and remove any generated files, you can use the `-c` flag:
+To remove your project's conversation history, you can use the `-c` flag, or just remove the `.lin.db` file in your project root.

 ```sh
 ai -c